ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 {:numbered="false"}

-This document is a product of the MASQUE Working Group, and the author thanks all MASQUE enthusiasts for their contibutions.
+This document is a product of the MASQUE Working Group, and the author thanks all MASQUE enthusiasts for their contributions.
 This proposal was inspired directly or indirectly by prior work from many people, in particular
 {{?HELIUM=I-D.schwartz-httpbis-helium-00}} by Ben Schwartz,
 {{?HiNT=I-D.pardue-httpbis-http-network-tunnelling-00}} by Lucas Pardue, and the